-BOOKSTORE.
 The College operates a bookstore where the student may purchase needed books and supplies with profits being used for college projects and services.
 The hours of operation are 9:00 a.m. to 5:00 p.m. and 6:00 p.m.-8:00 p.m.
 Monday through Thursday; 9:00 a.m. to 3:00 p.m.
 Friday; additional hours as posted at the beginning of each quarter.

-ALL STUDENTS SHOULD ATTEND CLASS BEFORE BUYING BOOKS.
+All students should attend class before buying books.
 A student who does not attend class before buying books for a course could easily buy the wrong book.
 Any book sold will be considered used when repurchased even though the incorrect book was purchased.

-Used books will be purchased by the bookstore on registration day each quarter, if they continue to be approved for use as a text.
+If books continue to be approved for use as a test, used books will be purchased by the bookstore on registration day each quarter.
 Used prices will be determined by the condition of the book.
 In no case will the repurchase price be more than 50 percent of the original price.